cksystemsteaching/selfie/manuscript/encoding.md

 X> The bit sequence `01010101` is also binary for the decimal number 85.

-So what is it now, 'U' or 85?
+So what is it now, `U` or 85?
 The answer is both, and anything else.
 As mentioned in the [previous chapter](#semantics), meaning comes from change.
-When the machine draws 'U' for `01010101` on the screen then `01010101` stands for 'U' in that moment but in the next moment the machine could increment `01010101` according to elementary arithmetic making `01010101` represent 85.
+When the machine draws `U` for `01010101` on the screen then `01010101` stands for `U` in that moment but in the next moment the machine could increment `01010101` according to elementary arithmetic making `01010101` represent 85.

-All the characters that selfie reads from files including `selfie.c` are [read](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1595) in a single line of source code in `selfie.c`.
-Similarly, all characters written to files and the screen are [written](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1469) in just one line of code in `selfie.c`.
+But how does selfie actually read characters from files such as `selfie.c`?
+It turns out that selfie does [read](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1595) all characters using just a single line of source code in `selfie.c`.
+Similarly, all characters written to files and the screen are [written](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1469) using just one line of code in `selfie.c`.
 For further details on what the code means refer to the comments in the code.

 In general, we only provide links to code with comments so that text explaining code is not duplicated here.
 You may want read the code in `selfie.c` as if it was some sort of mechanical English.
 There are a lot of comments whenever the code is not sufficiently self-explanatory.
 In other words, reading code and comments is part of the experience of reading this book!